The best foods to fight depression naturally

 According to research, it is thought that there is a relationship between the increased incidence of depression and a diet lacking in PUFAs.

-PUFAs (polyunsaturated fatty acids) have been shown to be important in cell membrane structure, and functions, cell communication, inflammatory process, and neurotransmitter activities.
+PUFAs (polyunsaturated fatty acids) are important in cell membrane structure, and functions, cell communication, inflammatory process, and neurotransmitter activities.

-Deficiency has been shown to be associated with personality and cognitive changes, and personality reactivity with high hopelessness and suicidality.
+Deficiency is associated with personality and cognitive changes, and personality reactivity with high hopelessness and suicidality.

 Various research studies have shown that there is a correlation between depression incidence and low levels of N-3 fatty acids as shown in this 2018 study published in Pub Med